 Before the hot temperatures and greens of summer take over this national park, Shenandoah National Park blooms with colors of red maples and bright wildflowers.
 No matter where you turn in this sprawling park, every turn reveals a new color, new sound, and new sight.

-Shenandoah is popular in the parks world as it offer two completely different ways to experience the land.
-While some visitors choose a scenic drive along Skyline Drive, others opt to explore meadows and forests by foot.
+Shenandoah is popular in the parks world as it offers two completely different ways to experience the land.
+While some visitors choose a scenic drive along Skyline Drive, others opt to explore meadows and forests on foot.
 With each step, visitors can expect to see a gorgeous plant or an animal, especially deer, or hear the chirps of migrating birds.

 For many, springtime offers an opportunity for a first trip of the year.
 And if you are just getting back out there, the last thing you want is a crowded park.
 This spring, avoid the crowds and visit Carlsbad Caverns National Park for a unique and exciting adventure.

 Spring is a great time to visit Carlsbad Caverns as the bat population makes its presence known.
-Seventeen species of bats live in the park and many are present in April and May, including Mexican Free-tailed...
-Bats who emerge from caves in groups, flying up and counter-clockwise for 3 hours.
-It's an incredible site!
+Seventeen species of bats live in the park and many are present in April and May, including Mexican Free-tailed Bats who emerge from caves in groups, flying up and counter-clockwise for three hours.
+It's an incredible sight.

 Take the beauty of the country's tallest trees, add in a forest of wildflowers, and sprinkle in sightings of whales and other wildlife, and you've got Redwood National Park in the springtime.

 With over 800 miles of trails, the park offers beauty everywhere you look.
 Trails are available for walking, hiking, and mountain biking and lead to other fun activities like fishing and camping.
-During spring, trails are surrounded with blooming wildflowers - over 1,660 kinds, more than any other national park in North America.
+During spring, trails are surrounded by blooming wildflowers - over 1,660 kinds, more than any other national park in North America.
 In fact, spring brings flowers only seen for a few months.
 A group of flowers known as spring ephemerals appear in early spring, flower, fruit, and die within a short 2-month period.
 These flowers include trilliums, orchids, violets, and iris and will bloom during February-April.

-Each spring, the park hosts the Spring Wildflower Pilgrimage, a week-long festival of... programs and guided hikes that explore the life in the park.
+Each spring, the park hosts the Spring Wildflower Pilgrimage, a week-long festival of programs and guided hikes that explore the life in the park.
 It is a perfect way to see wildflowers, animals, and everything the Great Smoky Mountains has to offer.
-It is a perfect retreat for families, friends, and individuals looking to get away.Continue to 7 of 11 below.
+It is a perfect retreat for families, friends, and individuals looking to getaway.

 The cactus that gives Saguaro National Park its name has long been recognized as a symbol of American West, but these giant plants are actually only found in a small portion of the United States.
 They are more than massive cacti, but also shelters and reserves of water for much of the wildlife that calls this park home.
 And what season do these giant centerpieces bloom?
 You guessed it: spring!